John Forrest: Character

 He was a tall, heavily built man; in his later years, he tended towards stoutness, and he had a mass of about 120 kg when he died.
 He was fond of pomp and ceremony and insisted on being treated with respect at all times.
 Highly sensitive to criticism, he hated having his authority challenged and tended to browbeat his political opponents.
 He had very little sense of humour and was greatly offended when a journalist playfully referred to him as the "Commissioner for Crown Sands".

-His upbringing and education were said by his biographer, F. K. Crowley, to have compounded in him "social snobbery, laissez-faire capitalism, sentimental royalism, patriotic Anglicanism, benevolent imperialism and racial superiority."
+His upbringing and education were said by his biographer, F. K. Crowley, to have installed in him "a heady compound of social snobbery, laissez-faire capitalism, sentimental royalism, patriotic Anglicanism, benevolent imperialism and racial superiority".
 He was, however, a very popular figure who treated everyone he met with politeness and dignity.
 He was renowned for his memory for names and faces and for his prolific letter-writing.

 However, as reported in The Ballarat Star on 12 July 1907, Forrest defended the use of neckchains to restrain enslaved indigenous captives, saying "Chaining aborigines by the neck is the only effective way of preventing their escape."